-Oltrarno is the new cool place of Florence.
-This lesser-known quartier has artisan workshops, galleries and chic fashion boutiques.
-The two most important gardens of Florence are here too — Boboli Garden and Bardini Garden.
-While Boboli is larger and more famous, the vistas of Florence from Bardini are better.
-The garden is rather beautiful with wisteria flowers, statues and, considerably fewer tourists.
+The Oltrarno is one of Florence’s trendiest neighbourhoods, home to artisan workshops, galleries and chic fashion boutiques.
+The two most important gardens in Florence are here, too — Boboli Gardens and Giardino Bardini.
+Which one you visit depends on how much time you want to spend exploring the gardens.
+You could easily spend the whole afternoon exploring Boboli Gardens, while you won’t need more than an hour to amble around the four-hectare (10-acre) Bardini Garden.
+While Boboli is larger and more famous, the vistas of Florence from Bardini are incredible.
+Plus, the garden boasts gorgeous wisteria flowers, plenty of statues and considerably fewer tourists.

-There’s a great variety of dining spots in Florence depending on your budget.
-Il Magazzino is a typical Tuscan taverna frequented mostly by locals.
-Fuor d’Acqua is an excellent restaurant where you can taste good fresh fish that arrives every day from the fish market of the coastal town of Viareggio.
-Florence is also famous for its street food scene, so if you are looking for cheaper options there’s a big choice of meals you can eat on-the-go; such as trippa, lampredotto (cow stomach) and schiacciata (Tuscan bread salad).
+Florentine cuisine is all about fresh, locally sourced produce, and the generous selection of restaurants in Florence means you’ll have every opportunity to try local specialties like tagliatelle ai funghi porcini e tartufo, pappardelle al cinghiale and bistecca fiorentina, no matter your budget.
+Il Magazzino is a typical Tuscan taverna frequented mostly by locals, while Fuor d’Acqua is an excellent restaurant where you can try the freshest catch of the day, sourced from the fish market of the coastal town of Viareggio.
+Head to La Ménagère for homely dishes and beautiful interiors, and if you want to go out with a bang, Enoteca Pinchiorri is a three-Michelin-star restaurant serving up haute cuisine in Florence’s Santa Croce neighbourhood.
+Florence is also famous for its street food scene, so if you are looking for cheaper options there are lots of on-the-go meals available, such as trippa, lampredotto (cow stomach) and schiacciata (Tuscan bread salad).